Do something!

 If you don’t make use of this energy, you’re likely to fall back into old masturbation habits.
 Here’s how to take care of the energy surplus in the best way:

-• whenever the urge to masturbate hits, get up, do as many pushups as you can. (even if it’s just 1.
-Or sit-ups if push-ups are too much.
+- Whenever the urge to masturbate hits, get up, do as many pushups as you can.
+(Even if it’s just 1.
+Or sit-ups if push-ups are too much.)

-• Want to do sports at home, but not waste money on equipment?
+- Want to do sports at home, but not waste money on equipment?
 Check youtube calisthenics or jogging.
 Or cycling.

-• Try going to the gym for one month. (get a single month first, no long contract, make the best of the month and decide to commit at the end.
+- Try going to the gym for one month.
+(Get a single month first, no long contract, make the best of the month and decide to commit at the end.)

-• Daily, short showers – to stay clean obviously.
-The cold as you can take it.
-You’ll feel warm afterwards, promised, it sets your into active mode.
+Alternatives: Go swimming, learn bouldering.
+What local sports organizations are there?
+Volleyball, soccer… find something you like, meet new people! - Daily, short showers – to stay clean obviously.
+As cold as you can take it.
+You’ll feel warm afterwards, promised, it sets you into active mode.
 Easy mode: You can start with a warm shower for cleaning and just turn it down quickly for the last 5 seconds, same effect.

-• if you keep gaining weight (or if underweight, struggle to gain) start counting calories.
+- If you keep gaining weight (or if underweight, struggle to gain): start counting calories.
 Find out the calories to keep your body alive when doing nothing.
 It’s called your basal metabolic rate.